How can we help you today?

 Malformed requests (advanced cases)

-In more advanced situations, a 400 error can come from improperly structured data.
+In more advanced situations, a 400 error can come from improperly structured data or invalid syntax.
 This often affects APIs, embedded forms, or third-party integrations where required fields are missing, incorrectly named, or contain invalid JSON.
-These cases are less common for everyday browsing, but can affect site owners and form managers.

 How to fix a 400 bad request error: Step-by-step